 - Russ Bennett, Owner of Northland Design & Construction Inc. and Board Member and Chair of Policy Committee, Vermont Businesses for Social Responsibility

 - Catherine Lowther, Goddard Faculty Member

 - Cynthia Tina, Goddard student and director of NextGEN US

 - Tim Perrin, Key Account Manager, Efficiency Vermont

-The winner will be announced at the Goddard Undergraduate Program spring residency during the first week of March.
+The winner will be announced by February 1.
 The award will be given in two parts: $1,250 will be given at the time of the announcement.
 On August 1, the student will provide a written progress report on how the award is being used to reach the sustainability goals.
-If the report is approved by the sustainability team, the student will receive the remaining $1,250.
-The student will present a workshop about the business at the Undergraduate Program spring residency in the year following the award.
+If the report is approved by the grant committee, the student will receive the remaining $1,250.
+The student will also present a workshop about the business at the fall residency.

 For More Information